roronoaBoi/orkes-poc/scripts/README.md

-# Data processing example
+# Orkes Platform Orchestration Demo

-This example of orchestration leverages several of Orkes native features, including Webhooks, User Forms, Worker Tasks, Switches and Inline Tasks.
-Note that this example uses the development environment and the `TOKEN` should be put into this script as an environment variable.
+This example demonstrates orchestration using several native features of the Orkes platform, including Webhooks, User Forms, Worker Tasks, Switches, and Inline Tasks.

-This workflow consists of two parts: the trigger function (`webhook`) and the `main workflow` that procs after a user form submission.
-Reference the `orkes_json` folder for JSON examples of all of the elements in this example.
+## Key Notes

+- This example leverages the Orkes development environment.
+- Ensure that the `TOKEN` is securely stored as an environment variable when running the script.

+## Workflow Overview

+The orchestration is divided into two main parts:

+1. Trigger Function: Initiates via a webhook.
+2. Main Workflow: Executes after a user form submission.

+For detailed examples of the JSON configuration files for each workflow element, refer to the `orkes_json` folder in this repository.

 ## Orchestration Process Overview